Ahamed Devarkovil

 Ahammad Devarkovil is an Indian politician from Indian National League.
 He is currently serving as the MLA of Kozhikode South constituency since May 2021.
-He is the Minister of Ports, Museums, Archaeology and Archive in Second Pinarayi Vijayan Ministry.
+He was in office as Minister of Ports, Museums, Archaeology and Archives for the first two and half years of the Second Pinarayi Vijayan ministry.

 Life

-In 1977, he was tenth standard student at Kuttyadi High School.
+In 1977, he completed his tenth standard at Kuttyadi High School.
 He was the school leader as well.
 He was arrested for writing an essay in a school magazine against the internal emergency.
 It was only in 1980, he could finish his tenth standard education, but from Govt.
 High School, Kalliyadu.

 Political career

 Ahammad Devarkovil started his political life in the Muslim Students Federation during his school days.
 He was once the district secretary of MSF in Kozhikode district.
 He was active in Indian Union Muslim League as well.
 Later, he joined Indian National League.

 In 2021 Kerala Assembly Election, Ahammad Devarkovil defeated IUML's Adv.
 Noorbeena Rasheed by a margin of 12,459 votes at Kozhikode South assembly constituency.